darbinreyes/subparprogrammer/UEFI/uefi_spec_notes.md

   * info. required by implementors of bus drivers + device drivers.
   * booting a UEFI-compliant OS.
 * generic interface, can apply to buses + devices.
-* UEFI Spec. decribes how to implement
+* UEFI Spec. describes how to implement
   * PCI bus drivers
   * PCI device driver
   * USB bus drivers